Sx

 This repository contains several sub-projects / packages:

-If you want to import this library into your own Go software, you must execute a go get command.
-Since Go treats non-standard software and non-standard platforms quite badly, you must use some non-standard commands.
+To import this library into your own Go software, you need to run the go get command.
+Since Go does not handle non-standard software and platforms well, some additional steps are required.

-First, you must install the version control system Fossil, which is a superior solution compared to Git, in too many use cases.
-It is just a single executable, nothing more.
-Make sure, it is in your search path for commands.
+First, install the version control system Fossil, which is a superior alternative to Git in many use cases.
+Fossil is just a single executable, nothing more.
+Make sure it is included in your system's command search path.

-How you can execute the following Go command to retrieve a given version of this library:
+Then, run the following Go command to retrieve a specific version of this library:

 GOVCS=t73f.de:fossil go get t73f.de/r/sx@HASH

-where HASH is the hash value of the commit you want to use.
+Here, HASH represents the commit hash of the version you want to use.

-Go currently seems not to support software versions when the software is managed by Fossil.
-This explains the need for the hash value.
-However, this methods works.
+Go currently does not seem to support software versioning for projects managed by Fossil.
+This is why the hash value is required.
+However, this method works reliably.